 ABOUT THE ENTHUSIAST

 The Enthusiast is a publisher of handmade books and zines focused on affordable and unique bindings that draw on a punk and camp aesthetic.
 And while our About Statement has been criticized on rather specious grounds — compared to a Dr. Bronner's soap label — we really are a socialist political project that advocates for the creation of literary space outside the restrictions of traditional institutional control!
 We are run out a small alcove built into the wall of a boarding house in Queens and are committed to no less a cause than the welfare of animals, plants and people as well as the continuation of democracy itself.
 We find solace in the work of writers who, far from being able to thrive in the mainstream, haven't necessarily found their footing in a subculture.
 So if you're part of an underrepresented community, constitutionally constrained, have something to say, are desperate to air your grievances, or are tired of people harboring so many resentments and airing them in public, then we are probably looking for your work.
+To submit, please email geoffreybridgman@proton.me or visit our submissions page.

 Photo of Enthusiast Press at the Whitney Museum.